dynamsoft-docs/document-viewer-docs/api/class/editviewer.md

  -80100 | *XXX(API)*: *XXX(ParameterName)* is invalid.   | `false`
  -80102 | *XXX(API)*: *XXX(ParameterName)* is missing.  | `false`
  -80313 | The element *XXX(ElementName)* is not supported in *XXX(ClassName)* class.      | `false`
-  -80501     | Some elements are ignored because the required plugin is not installed.
+ -80501 | Some elements are ignored because the required plugin is not installed.  | `true`

 **Remark**